Naomi-s90/TestGit/README.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+It includes conventions for This is my first post on my Github Pages. can you view this?

+#This is my **second** post. can you view this too?
+## Booya.
+How do I move on to my _third_ post?

 ```markdown
 Syntax highlighted code block